nkholski/billionaire-space-golf/README.md

 * You can also use the mouse or touch.
 Drag inside the square to aim and set power.
 Tap or click to shoot.
 * Earth-like planets are bouncy, sandy planets are sandy, red planets are deadly, white planets has negative gravity.
 * Your best games are saved, and you can share their urls to others.

+# THIS REPO IS A MESS
+Everything is as it was when I finished.
+The last few days consisted entirely of quick hacks and bad practices.
+The result is something that will need a couple of days of refactoring and fixing before it could be developed further.
+There are many optimisation possibilities.
+Right now I redraw a lot of stuff that could be stored on offline canvases, but it wasn't time nor bytes to fix.
+Speaking of bytes.
+There are a ton to do to make it smaller but since I was under 13kb I didn't.

+# Huge thanks to
+* www.js13kGames.com and @end3r for the Game Jam
+* Frank Force for the ZzFX library I use for sound effects (https://github.com/KilledByAPixel/ZzFX)
+* Kang Seonghoon (@lifthrasiir) for Road Roller.
+You're a genius.
+It saved me for doing any work to shorten my code at all this year (https://lifthrasiir.github.io/roadroller/).
+* @mtmckenna for the typescript template I used to build the game (https://github.com/mtmckenna/js13k-webpack-typescript-starter-party)
+* The changing background is inspired / based on this Dwitter: https://www.dwitter.net/d/23496